Vanessawhj/MBTI-personalities/README.md

 # MBTI-personalities
-A periodic table inspired MBTI personalities
+A periodic table inspired MBTI personalities created with Streamlit.